 (bpo-10998, contributed by Éric Araujo.)

-When python is started with -S
+When python is started with -S, import site

 will no longer add site-specific paths to the module search paths.
 In